 National emergency appeal for Lebanon

-The situation in Lebanon is so worrying because the country is facing multiple other crises.
-The health crisis is getting worse - Lebanon has an increasing number of Covid-19 cases.
-And the economic crisis generated by the accumulation of public debt and the collapse of the Lebanese pound, which has lost more than 80% of its value against the US dollar, is putting heavy burdens on the Lebanese people: the prices of consumer goods have been multiplied by more than three.
+The situation in Lebanon is still facing a great crisis.
+The economic crisis generated by the accumulation of public debt and the collapse of the Lebanese pound, which has lost more than 80% of its value against the US dollar, is putting heavy burdens on the Lebanese people and the price of consumer goods have skyrocketed.
 So now more than ever the Lebanese people need our help and our prayers!

 Add a prayer request here.